MeetMangrove/playbook/organize_a_retreat.md

 First, you’ll have to talk with the Mangrove members and get their approval about building a brand new retreat.
 Once you get the approval of 80% of the team about the dates and the city, you will be in charge to find the perfect house to rent.

-Here’s the points you have to check while searching the house:
+Here are the points you have to check while searching the house:
 - a very good WIFI
 - a quiet place
 - a dishwasher